Perlesvaux/cvmaker/readme.md

 ```

 Open the resulting HTML file.
 Now do CTRL+P to generate a PDF out of it! (i.e.: Destination -> Save to PDF)
-Use these settings for the best results:
+Use these settings for the best results.
-- Orientation -> Portrait
+- Orientation : Portrait
-- Margins -> None
+- Margins : None
-- Scale -> Default (or 'Fit to page width')
+- Scale : Default (or 'Fit to page width')